 Every citizen has a responsibility to protect those who cannot protect themselves.
-Though everyone over age 18 is legally required report child abuse, there are a number of professionals who because they have frequent contact with children, have a particularly important role to play.
+Though everyone over age 18 should report child abuse, there are a number of professionals who because they have frequent contact with children, must report abuse or be held liable by law.
 These reporters represent a crucial link in the system to protect Anguilla's most vulnerable citizens.
 By law, mandatory reporters must report suspected abuse of a child regardless of whether or not the knowledge of the abuse was gained in the reporter's official capacity.
 In other words, the mandatory reporting of abuse of children is a 24-hour obligation.
 Failure to report could result in criminal, civil and/or professional liability.
-The absence of training does not excuse professionals from the duty to report.
+The absence of training does not excuse a mandated reporter from the duty to report.
 There is no duty to report past incidents of child abuse when the victim has reached the age of 18 years.
-However, a reporter may, within his or her discretion, report incidents of past abuse that occurred before the child reached the age of 18 years.
-Such reports are encouraged, particularly when the abuser has current access to children.
+However, a reporter may, within his or her discretion, reports are encouraged, particularly when the abuse has current access to children.

-When two or more professionals who are required to report are present and jointly have knowledge of a known or suspected instance of child abuse or neglect, and when there is agreement among them, the telephone report may be made by a member of the team selected by mutual agreement and a single report may be made and signed by the selected member of the reporting team.
+When two or more persons who are required to report are present and jointly have knowledge of a known or suspected instance of child abuse or neglect, and when there is agreement among them, the telephone report may be made by a member of the team selected by mutual agreement and a single report may be made and signed by the selected member of the reporting team.
 Any member who has knowledge that the member designated to report has failed to do so shall thereafter make the report.
-Each professional is encouraged to confirm that the team member designated to make the report has in fact made the report.
+Each mandated reporter is encouraged to confirm that the team member designated to make the report has in fact made the report.
 No supervisor or administrator may impede or inhibit the reporting duties and no person making a report shall be subject to any sanction for making the report.